- About Us

 - Call for Bi-Lateral projects with Research Council UK - RCUK (United Kingdom) (ongoing)

-- Call for Bi-Lateral Projects with the Agence Nationale de la Recherche - ANR (France) (currently closed)
+- Call for Bi-Lateral Projects with the Agence Nationale de la Recherche - ANR (France) (open)

 - Call for Bi-Lateral Projects with the Deutsche Forschungsgemeinschaft - DFG (Germany) (ongoing)

 The INTER Programme aims to give Luxembourg’s public research a higher profile in the international context by providing funding for international collaboration.
 INTER enables the FNR to initiate bi- or multilateral arrangements for project calls in conjunction with other national or international funding bodies.